Frequently Asked Questions

 If, after verifying that the connections of servos 1, 2 and 3 are correct, you still cannot move the swashplate in the correct direction, check that you have not mistakenly selected the trailing edge blade checkbox on a model with leading edge controlled blades, thinking to correct the movement of the swashplate in this way.
 Finally, if during the auto level bench test tilting the model the swshplate tilts instead of staying parallel to ground, then it means that the position of the unit selected in the “Unit Orientation” panel does not correspond to the real position where it was mounted on the model.

-A: Fades – represent the loss of a bit of information on that specific recever (A) o satellites (B, L).
+Represent the loss of a bit of information on that specific recever (A) o satellites (B, L).
 Typically it’s normal to have as many as 150 antenna fades on any one receiver / satellites during a 10 minutes flight.
 If any single antenna experiences over 500 fades in a single flight, the receiver / satellite antenna should be repositioned in the aircraft to optimize the RF link.
-Frame losses, can also be caused by electrostatic discharges that form if the tail mechanics are electrically isolated from the frame.
+Frame losses, can also be caused by electrostatic discharges that form when the tail mechanics are electrically isolated from the frame.

-Hold – a hold occurs when 45 consecutive / contiguous (one right after the other) frame losses occur.
+A hold occurs when 45 consecutive / contiguous (one right after the other) frame losses occur.
 This takes about one second at 22ms, and half second at 11ms.
-If a hold occurs during flight, it’s important to re-evaluate the system, moving the receiver / satellite antennas to different locations and/or checking to be sure the transmitter and receivers are working correctly and that the supply voltage is stable and sufficiently clean and that the tail mechanics are electrically connected to the main frame.
+If a hold occurs during flight, it’s important to re-evaluate the system, moving the receiver / satellite antennas to different locations and/or checking to be sure the transmitter and receivers are working correctly and that the supply voltage is stable and sufficiently clean and that the tail mechanics are electrically connected to the main frame to avoid electrostatic discarges.

-These parameters are not calculated by the receivers but by the flight control unit so as to also take into account any noise on the receiver connection cables (crosstalk) and false contacts on the receiver connectors and flight control unit connectors and electrostatic discharges.
+These parameters are not calculated by the receivers but by the flight control unit.
+Take into account a) any noise on the receiver connection cables (crosstalk), b) false contacts on the receiver connectors, c) flight control unit connectors and d) electrostatic discharges.

 In fact, incorrect adjustment of the mechanics geometry can cause large interactions of the cyclic pitch on the collective pitch.

-For this precise reason, we leave users as the only option, to correct the cyclic pitch symmetry by correcting the geometry of the mechanics as best as possible, by changing the center position of the servo horns, the position of the swashplate, and the link lengths.
+For this precise reason, we leave users one only option, to correct the cyclic pitch symmetry by correcting the geometry of the mechanics as best as possible, by changing the center position of the servo horns, the position of the swashplate, and the link lengths.

-Only after correcting this, and completing the initial setup, will users be able to modify the collective pitch excursions in their transmitters as they wish, intervening on the limits to modify any kind of asymmetry and/or creating special pitch curves.
+Only after correcting it, and completing the initial setup, users will be able to modify the collective pitch excursions in their transmitters as they wish, intervening on the limits to modify any kind of asymmetry and/or creating special pitch curves.

 Since no controller is able to lengthen or shorten the linkages that go from the servos to the swashplate, the only chance left for flight controllers to correct the alignment of the swashplate is to unregulate the center positions of the swashplate servo horns by moving them from their correct optimal 90-degree position relative to the main shaft.
 This, since almost all servos are not linear but rotary, then makes the swashplate control asymmetrical on one side with respect to the other side, with different positive versus negative resolutions and thus also with different positive versus negative excursion speeds.
 The final adjustment is therefore not the optimal one achievable only by leaving the servos at 90° to the main shaft when in the center position and instead lengthening or shortening the links from the servos to the swashplate.